bostrom/ruuvi-on-aws/README.md

 ## The Raspberry Pi part

 These are mainly notes to self on how to set up the Raspberry Pi to have all needed software and settings and the ruuvi-collector software running.
-My older version of the Raspberry Pi (that doesn't have wifi nor Bluetooth) requires some additional setup for my dongles to work.
+My older version of the Raspberry Pi (Model B Rev 2 that doesn't have wifi nor Bluetooth) requires some additional setup for my dongles to work.
 This might not be necessary depending on your version of the Pi.

 ### Setup Raspbian